-Pregnant Amal Clooney Joins Husband George Clooney At César Awards In Paris
+Pregnant Amal Clooney Joins Husband George Clooney At Cesar Awards In Paris

-A pregnant Amal Clooney outshines her husband renowned actor and Honorary César Awardee George Clooney in Paris as she steps into the spotlight to show her support for her husband.
+A pregnant Amal Clooney outshines her husband, renowned actor and Honorary Cesar Awardee George Clooney, in Paris as she steps into the spotlight to show her support for him.

-On February 24, Friday, George and Amal Clooney graced the 42nd annual César Awards held in Paris, France—the French counterpart of the Americans’ Oscar Awrads—while the 39-year-old human rights lawyer carries their yet-to-be-born twins.
+On February 24, Friday, George and Amal Clooney graced the 42nd annual Cesar Awards held in Paris, France — the French counterpart of the Americans’ Oscar Awards — while the 39-year-old human rights lawyer carries their yet-to-be-born twins.

-According to Us magazine, a pregnant Amal Clooney was stunning in her long white gown that hugged her pregnant lady curves, with onlookers focus on her growing baby bump.
+According to Us Weekly, a pregnant Amal Clooney was stunning in her long white gown that hugged her pregnant lady curves, with onlookers focusing on her growing baby bump.

 #AmalClooney is simply glowing as she debuts her baby bump at the #CesarAwards with husband #GeorgeClooney. pic.twitter.com/4FoTfFXBri